Singaporean Australians: Demographics

 In 1996, most of the Singaporean communities were concentrated in Western Australia, New South Wales, Sydney and Victoria.
 The state of Victoria had a sizeable community of Singaporeans or Singapore-born Australians, with 6,557 individuals that were of Singaporean origin.
 In 2001, that number increased to 7,661, with most of them residing in Melbourne.

 The community had Singaporeans of mixed ethnicities, with most of them being Chinese Singaporeans, followed by Malay Singaporeans and Indian Singaporeans, which echoed the diverse ethnic make-up of Singapore's population.
-A variety of languages was spoken at home by the community, with 40% speaking Mandarin and other Chinese dialects like Hokkien, 6% speaking Malay and 2% speaking Tamil and the rest speaking English.
+A variety of languages was spoken at home by the community, with 40% speaking Mandarin and other Chinese varieties like Hokkien, 6% speaking Malay and 2% speaking Tamil and the rest speaking English.

 By 2016, according to the Australian Census, Victoria was home to the highest number of Singaporean Australians, 16,063 people, out of the total of 54,939 in the community.
 Western Australia was 2nd, being home to 14,987 individuals, followed by New South Wales and Queensland.
 47.7% were of Chinese Singaporean ancestry, 8.8% were of Indian Singaporean ancestry and 6.6% were of Malay Singaporean ancestry.
 English was the home language of 49% in the community, followed by Mandarin at 28.8% and 6% spoke Malay.